 Basic net income per share is computed by dividing income attributable to holders of ordinary shares by the weighted average number of ordinary shares outstanding during the period.
+Nonvested restricted shares are also participating securities as they enjoy identical dividend rights as ordinary shares.
+Accordingly, the Group uses the two-class method whereby undistributed net income is allocated on a pro rata basis to each participating share to the extent that each class may share in income for the period.
 Diluted net income per share reflects the potential dilution that could occur if securities or other contracts to issue ordinary shares were exercised or converted into ordinary shares.
-Ordinary shares issuable upon the conversion of the convertible contingently redeemable preferred shares are included in the computation of diluted net income per ordinary share on an "if-converted" basis when the impact is dilutive.
 The dilutive effect of outstanding share-based awards is reflected in the diluted net income per share by application of the treasury stock method.
-Two-class method is used to calculate net income per share data for preferred shares that are participating securities.